Home ยป Korean Side Dishes (Banchan) ยป Korean Mung Bean Sprouts Salad

 Instructions

-• Rinse the mung bean sprouts in cold water and discard the bad beans if any.
+• Rinse the mung bean sprouts in cold water, discarding any bad beans.

-• Boil the water in a pot and add the salt.
-Once the water starts to boil, plunge the mung bean sprouts into the pot and leave them for 1-2 mins.
+• Bring a pot of water to a boil and add salt.
+Once the water is boiling, plunge the sprouts into the pot and let them cook for 1-2 minutes.

-• Drain the water and run cold water on the sprouts for 1-2 minutes.
+• Drain the water and rinse the sprouts under cold water for 1-2 minutes.

-• Squeeze the mung bean sprouts with your hands to remove excess water.
-Put the mung bean sprouts into a mixing bowl and add the seasoning sauce.
-Mix them well.
+• Gently squeeze the bean sprouts with your hands to remove excess water.
+Transfer them to a mixing bowl, add the seasoning sauce, and mix well.

 Notes